johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Check the ladder logic if possible with a Laptop PC to check the state of the PLC.

-            > Set up a Watch Application on you Laptop to monitor the state of suspect inputs and outputs of the PLC.
+            > Set up a Watch Application on your Laptop to monitor the state of suspect inputs and outputs of the PLC.
             > Use the Watch Application to catch intermitant events which are to fast to catch with the human senses.

             > Use the slow motion video function on your smartphone to record machine operation.
 Maybe you will observe something under slow motion which is not visible at normal speed.